 NDnano Undergraduate Research Fellowships (NURF)

-Each year, NDnano awards several 10-week fellowships for summer undergraduate research in the areas of nanoscience and nanoengineering.
+Each year, NDnano awards several fellowships for up to 10 weeks of summer undergraduate research in the areas of nanoscience and nanoengineering.

 2013 NURF Program

 - 2011 NURF Project Summaries

 - Article: NDnano's undergrad fellows present research at summer poster sessions